just4jc/corda/docs/source/key-concepts-data-model.rst

 .. note:: Non-validating notaries assume transaction validity and do not request transaction data or their dependencies
           beyond the list of states consumed.

+The following tutorial :doc:`tutorial-contract` provides a hand-ons walk-through using these concepts.